The Chinese Solar Juggernaut That Donald Trump Can’t Stop (Video)

 By Juan Cole / Informed Comment

 Donald Trump has pronounced solar power “too expensive” and has pledged to revive the use of coal.
 The former is a falsehood, the latter a genocide.
-(Coal kills people with lung disease and global warming).
+(Coal kills people [through] lung disease and global warming).
 Moreover, Trump keeps complaining that China is eating Americans’ lunch with regard to bilateral trade.
 But if he doesn’t back American solar industry, he’ll be giving the economy of the future away to . . .
 China.

 Amazingly enough, renewables companies in the US aren’t pessimistic about what they can accomplish while Trump is in power.
 Prices of renewable power sources have fallen 80% in a decade and probably the prices will go on down from there.
 Prices can fall for several reasons– better efficiency, cheaper materials, innovative technology.
 Solar is already cheaper on paper than the least expensive of the hydrocarbons, coal, and so looking 10 or 15 years out, fossil fuels are dead without their investors or owners knowing it or perhaps being willing to admit it.
 (If people believed what I just wrote, Exxon-Mobil’s stock price would fall to zero tomorrow; which it should).